 In addition to the physical and psychological signs outlined above, high testosterone levels can lead to a range of side effects and more serious conditions.
 These include but are not limited to the following:

-Mood: While testosterone can boost a woman’s confidence, strength, and libido, too much can make a woman feel agitated and angry.
+- Mood.
+While some testosterone can boost a woman’s confidence, strength, and libido, too much can make a woman feel agitated and angry.
 These feelings of frustration can even lead to depression.

-Health Risks: More serious symptoms of high testosterone in women are the major health risks that can occur.
+- Health risks.
+More serious symptoms of high testosterone in women are often related to the major health risks that can occur.
 High testosterone levels have been linked to insulin resistance, a condition that interferes with the body’s ability to regulate blood sugar levels.
-Insulin resistance can cause adult-onset diabetes, and can increase a woman’s risk of heart disease as well as cancer of the breast and uterine lining.
+Insulin resistance can cause adult-onset diabetes, and it can increase a woman’s risk of heart disease as well as cancer of the breast and uterine lining.

 Now that the symptoms of high testosterone levels have been explained, some women might want to know about the role testosterone plays in menopause.
 Read on to learn about the relationship between testosterone and menopause.

 If your testosterone levels are higher than your other hormone levels during menopause, mood swings can occur.
-In order to get mood swings in control, and feel like yourself again, treat by first improving your diet and exercise.
-If these methods don’t work, you may want to consider using (...)
+In order to get mood swings under control, try treating them by first improving your diet and exercise.
+If this method doesn’t work, you may want to consider using herbal supplements or (...)